Rich Like Us: Major themes

 Political corruption (absolute power corrupts absolutely, etc.): The Prime Minister declares a state of emergency, allowing her to have supreme and autocratic control.
 During this time the country is in a state of disarray.
 The wealthy seek to profit, while commoners are crushed by the impending globalization.
-The government's power grows to such an extent and begins to force men who are low in the caste system to have vasectomies.
+The government's power grows to such an extent that it begins to force men who are low in the caste system to have vasectomies.

 Political Ideology & Its Repercussions: Ravi embraces communism in his youth and will only accept the exact following of the doctrine.
 This near-sighted view of politics shapes his future narrow-minded and misguided involvement in the Indian government.
 Ravi is swept up by the autocratic ideals of a ruler like Indira Gandhi and quickly integrates himself in the current extremely volatile and dangerous regime.

 Colonialism: India's long history as a British colony has had numerous side effects.
-Those growing up within this period feel both Indian and British, This novel details the complicated effects colonization has had on this country and its people.
-Rose, although born and raised in Britain, feels just as much British as Indian, her home since her marriage to Ram over 30 years prior.
-Sonali, although raised in India, her experiences in the UK while studying and her constant interaction with British people has left her also confused, to whom should she show her allegiance?
+Those growing up within this period feel both Indian and British.
+This novel details the complicated effects colonization has had on this country and its people.
+Rose, although born and raised in Britain, feels just as much British as Indian, India being her home since her marriage to Ram over 30 years ago.
+Although raised in India, Sonali's experiences in the UK during her student years and her constant interaction with British people have left her confused as well: to whom should she show her allegiance?